mvolkmann/PhotosPickerDemo/README.md

 When testing in Preview or Simulator, don't select the image containing red flowers.
-There is some issue with that image that prevents loading it.
+There is an issue with that image that prevents loading it.